 Ashford University's Master of Arts in Education with a specialization early childhood education program is designed to prepare students for careers as educators, researchers, teachers, and administrators.
 Read on to learn more about this program.

 Official Program Name:

-Master of Arts in Education/Early Childhood Education
+Master of Arts in Education with a specialization in early childhood education

 School Offering Program: